 In .good_history, just put your comment after the command, with a # (tab, then pound sign).

-If you want to get fancy with it, you could vary the number of tabs so all the descriptions align at the same column in Terminal as you scroll through the list of commands.
+If you want to get fancy with it, you could vary the number of tabs so all the descriptions align at the same column in Terminal as you scroll through the list of commands, as I've done.